lostjared/code2text/README.md

 ## Overview
 `code2text` is a versatile tool designed to generate random words from text files or source code.
 It provides a wide range of options to customize the output based on your specific needs, including filtering by word length, selecting words with underscores, and output customization.

+## Motivation
+To be able to use large amounts of text and generate random words from that text quickly and easily from the terminal.
+It can be used kind of like an advanced mad libs.

 ## Installation
 Clone the repository and build the project using Rust's package manager, Cargo.